Marcus Aurelius

 Stoicism

-Stoicism is an ancient philosophy movement that first emerged during the Hellenistic period (323 BC to 31 BC).4 Stoicism suggests that philosophy is a way of living a virtuous life, not just an academic discipline, and that philosophy is the only pursuit that actually matters in the grand scheme of things.
-Little things that occupy people’s daily life are irrelevant to our happiness.
-According to stoicism, wealth, reputation, or enjoyment do not actually contribute to a happy life; similarly, illness, poverty, or pain do not detract from our happy life.1 Only what makes us virtuous makes us happy, while vice is the thief of our happiness.
+Stoicism is an ancient philosophy movement that first emerged during the Hellenistic period (323 BC to 31 BC).4 Stoicism is part of a larger framework of practical philosophical theories that suggest philosophy is a way of living a virtuous life, not just an academic discipline, and that philosophy is the only pursuit that actually matters in the grand scheme of things.
+The little things that occupy people’s daily lives are irrelevant to our happiness.
+According to stoicism, wealth, reputation, or enjoyment do not actually contribute to a happy life; similarly, illness, poverty, or pain do not detract from a happy life.1 Only what makes us virtuous makes us happy, while vice is the thief of our happiness.

 Since things like pain and pleasure do not influence our happiness, Aurelius suggested that people needed to reframe their thoughts surrounding what is ‘good’ or ‘bad’.
 If it doesn’t contribute to overall happiness, it is neither good nor bad.
 He writes in Meditations, “if you are distressed by anything external, the pain is not due to the thing itself, but to your estimate of it; and this you have the power to revoke at any moment.”3